 They planned to add two new barns to increase their feedlot capacity from 400 to more than 2,400 head of cattle.
 However, they were concerned about the additional animal waste this six-fold expansion would bring, not to mention its carbon footprint.

 Their solution was to install two anaerobic digesters, each with a volume of 970,000 gallons, to manage the waste and reuse it in their operation.
-The digesters process manure and other organic waste, including food waste from local food processors, corn stover and wheat straw harvested from the surrounding fields, and, more recently, biomass from their cover crops, to capture methane and generate biogas.
+The digesters process manure and other organic substrates, including food waste from local food processors, corn stover and cereal rye straw harvested from the surrounding fields, and, more recently, biomass from their cover crops, to capture methane and generate biogas.
 This biogas powers a Combined Heat and Power Plant (CHP) unit.

 The system produces enough electricity to run the expanded feedlot, and the farm sells any surplus electricity to the local grid.
 In addition, the solid byproduct from the anaerobic digesters is used for animal bedding and compost, and the liquid byproduct serves as fertilizer, which has significantly improved soil quality on the farm.